magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 ## Introduction

-While I have never started a new program by first writing a failing test, that has more to do with my age that with my opinion about TDD.
+While I have never started a new program by first writing a failing test, that has more to do with my age than with my opinion about TDD.
 That said, the workflow induced from the `tdd` task we ended up in the [previous tutorial][1] would be criticized by any TDD practitioner.
 We'd like to please them a little bit more than at